monix/monix.io/_tut/docs/2x/reactive/javascript.md

   .foreach(e => println(s"Mouse: ${e.screenX}, ${e.screenY}"))

 println("Started!
 Move mouse over the bottom panel!")

 // Canceling in 20 seconds!
 dom.window.setTimeout(
   () => { println("Canceling!"); conn.cancel() },
   20000
 )
 ```
-{% endscalafiddle %}

-Click the "Run" button to try out the example in your browser!

 Above I'm using `sampleRepeated` for effect.
 Of special interest for
 Javascript developers is `debounce`, try it out.